jroden2/holmes-go/README.md

 ### Don't want to build or can't?
 I've now added automatic builds tagged using goreleaser, now found on the ["releases" section](https://github.com/jroden2/holmes-go/releases/) - Builds for both Mac and Windows

+#### macOS Users
+On first launch, you may see a security warning.
+To bypass:
+1. Right-click `holmes` and select "Open"
+2. Click "Open" in the security dialog
+3. Or run: `xattr -d com.apple.quarantine holmes`

 ---

 ## Security-First by Design